sumitmalik51/Azure-Arc-Labs/README.md

 16. You can check your server is compliant or not against **“[Preview]: Configure time zone on Windows machines”** policy you assigned in previous step.
 Click on the policies from winvm options from left hand pane and then look for **Compliance** state.
 You can see **winvm** is compliant against this policy.

+**Note**: If you find **winvm non-compliant** means time zone of winvm is different from the time zone you provided in policy.
+You can change the time zone of winvm using following script and after sometime you will see the winvm complaint state changed to **Compliant**

+# Task 3: Tag your ARC server
+1. Open the Azure portal page.
+Click on this link to go to the Azure ARC machine(s) you have built
+2. Click on your machine that you want to tag

+3. After clicking on it, Click on **Tags** in the center blade

+4. Create the following tags, for owner enter your Azure account unique id and then Save them

+5. After saving them they should look like this

+# Task 4: Activity Logs
+In last task, you added tags to one of the hybrid computes machines, check the activity logs for that.
+1. In this step, click on the Activity logs, you will see **Write Azure Arc Machines** operation is performed.
+Expand the operation and click on the one of expanded operation.

+2. Now, click on the **Change history (Preview)**, you can see multiple Tags inserted.
+In same way you can check more **Tags**.